-Clearly, there are very few people who only shower or wash every 2 days; whose armpits remain unwashed for 48 hours.
+Thankfully, there are very few people who only shower or clean their body every 2 days; whose armpits remain unwashed for 48 hours.
 And if you’ve ever stood close to someone with such bad hygiene habits, you’ll know these people don’t buy deodorant!
-Sadly.

 Here’s how it happened

-The marketing team behind one of the brands decided to use a bigger number on their product (48 instead of 24), to make it look more powerful.
+The marketing team behind one of the brands decided to use a bigger number on their product (48 instead of 24), to make it look like better value.

-The others followed suit.
-The number remains, even though it’s now totally meaningless.
+The other brands followed suit.
+So, the number remains, even though it’s now meaningless and totally ineffective.
 No one needs 48 hour protection and having that number no longer generates additional sales, because they all use it.

 As a marketing tactic, it stinks.
 It fails on every level.